 The ensemble pieces below were written or arranged specifically for my students, keeping both their technical ability and aesthetic enjoyment in mind.
-From that perspective, I consider these works as sort of a collaboration between my students and myself.
-These pieces would not have been written without the ability, personality, enthusiasm and inspiration of my students.
+From that perspective, these works are sort of a collaboration between my students and myself.

 Almost all of my students enter the guitar program with no music-reading skills.
-Therefore, the first semester of the first year is spent building music literacy in the context of learning guitar duets.
+Therefore, the first semester of the first year is spent building reading skills in the context of learning guitar duets.
 A few of these duets are listed below.
 The rest are in the beginning book.
-By the second semester, students start learning the beginning quartets below, either as student quartets or as a large ensemble.
-I've listed these in the order they are presented in the book.
-The intermediate through advanced duets and quartets are for my second through fourth-year students.
+By the second semester, students start learning the beginning quartets below.
+These can be played as student quartets or as a large ensemble.
+I've listed them in the order they are presented in the book.
+The advanced duets and quartets are for my second through fourth-year students.
 These are not listed in any progressive order or level of difficulty.

-Below, you can listen to a home recording I made of the pieces and download the score and parts to fit your needs.
-If you are a guitar educator, keep in mind that the beginning quartets and duets are already contained in the beginning book, which can be downloaded on the Curriculum page for free.
-The intermediate/advanced curriculum is separated into three books – Classical, Rock, and Guitar Ensemble.
-There is not a single pdf of the Guitar Ensemble book, but all the material from that book is below.
+Below, you can listen to a recording of the pieces and download the score and parts to fit your needs.
+All gratis.
+If you are a guitar educator, keep in mind that the beginning quartets and duets are already contained in the beginning book, which can be downloaded or viewed on the eBook, both on the Curriculum page.
+The advanced curriculum is separated into three books – Classical, Rock, and Guitar Ensemble.
+There is not a single pdf of the Guitar Ensemble book, but all the material is below.

 Click on the + sign next to the title to listen to a recording of the piece and download a pdf of the score and parts.

-(Note: The quartets below also work well as large ensemble pieces.)
+(Note: Most of the quartets below also work well as large ensemble pieces.)